psanders/tads2021/03_voice_assistant.md

 # Creating a Voice Assistant with Rox AI

 [Rox AI](https://github.com/fonoster/rox) is a connector between Fonoster and Dialogflow.
-It will allow you deploy a voice application from your existing Dialogflow Agents.
+It will allow you to deploy a voice application from your existing Dialogflow Agents.

 **Steps:**